Lobendava: Geography

 Lobendava is the northernmost municipality in the Czech Republic.
 The northernmost point is situated in the area of Severní, at 51°3′20″N 14°18′58″E.

 History

 The first written mention of Lobendava is from 1449.
 According to the municipal chronicle, it was founded at the turn of the 12th and 13th centuries, according to regional historians it could be founded already around 1084.
 The village was located on the historic Imperial route from Prague to Dresden.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The main historic landmark is the Baroque complex of the Church of the Visitation of the Virgin Mary with the rectory.
+The main landmark of Lobendava is the Church of the Visitation of the Virgin Mary.
+It was built in the Baroque style in 1709–1712.
+Next to the church is a Baroque rectory dating from 1767.

+On Annaberg hill is located the Chapel of Saint Anne.
+It is a Baroque pilgrimage chapel, built in 1775–1777.
+The Stations of the Cross lead to the chapel.